kynesim/weld/docs/README.txt

    * This weld is called frank - this name is used when upstreaming.
    * The origin for this weld is at ssh://git@home.example.com/ribbit/fromble.
    * This weld draws from two bases: project124 and igniting_duck
-   * Check out the git repo at project124 into the local directory muddle, branch herring.
+   * project124 turns up in a directory in the weld called flibble.
-   * Check out the git repo at igniting_duck/frobble/woobit into the local directory.
+   * igniting_duck/foo turns up in <weld>/bar

 Going behind weld's back
 ========================

  As with muddle, weld attempts to support you going behind its back.
-In particular,

 Using weld
 ==========

- weld create weld.xml
+ weld init weld.xml

    This command takes a weld.xml that you have written and creates a git
     repository for it, including writing you a .git/info/sparse-checkout file.